-The Board of County Commissioners (Board) has delegated limited authority to procure commodities and services to the Purchasing Manager and the County Administrator, and through his authorized delegation, the Purchasing Manager.
+The Board of County Commissioners (Board) has delegated limited authority to procure commodities and services to the County Administrator, and through his authorized delegation, the Purchasing Manager.
 Any procurement in excess of the authority of the County Administrator shall be approved by the Board.